-RTI reveals water supply getting expensive under private operator
+RTI reveals water supply getting expensive under private operator24 Nov, 2012

 The reply to an application under the Right to Information (RTI) Act has revealed that the expenses on water supply have drastically increased since the operation and maintenance works have been transferred to private operators.
 The reply given by the Nagpur Municipal Corporation (NMC) states that the tasks were handed over to Orange City Water Private Limited (OCWL), a joint venture of Veolia Water and Vishvaraj Environment, in December, 2011.